 You are ultimately responsible for any copywrite or trademark issues.
 We are not equipped to check your work for any such issues, and will assume you have made sure you are allowed to use any of that material.

 Since coffee is a food product, it is regulated by the FDA, and in our case, the Ohio Department of Agriculture.
 There are certain things that are required on the label.

-There are only two things required on the front label.
+There are only three things required on the front label.
 You have to identify the product on the front, in the lower 1/3rd of the label.
 In this case it would be "Coffee" or "Ground Coffee" or "Whole Bean Coffee".